mtlynch/weeks.mtlynch.io/content/weeks/2025-08-08/index.md

 - Continued working on "Get to the Point" chapter
 - Added an acknowledgments chapter
 - Started taking notes about writing for your audience
+- Emailed five readers to see if they have questions about the book.

 ## Hit the Front Page of Hacker News